-For Root CA Key Pairs, GlobalSign performs the following controls.
+For CA Key Pairs for a public Root Certificate, GlobalSign performs the following:

-- 1. prepares and follows a Key Generation Script, - 2. has a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process, and - has a Qualified Auditor issue a report opining that GlobalSign followed its key ceremony script during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.
+- 1. prepare and follow a Key Generation Script; - 2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process; and - 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.

-In other CA Key Pairs, GlobalSign performs following controls:
+For CA Key Pairs used for public Root or Subordinate CA Certificates, GlobalSign also performs the following:

-- 1. Generates the keys in a physically secured environment as described in Section 5.1 and 5.2.2. of Certificate Policy and/or Certification Practice Statement. - 2.
-Generates the CA keys using personnel in trusted roles under the principles of multiple person control and split knowledge.

-- Generate the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement. - 4.
-Log its CA key generation activities; and - Maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.
+- 1. prepare and follow a Key Generation Script; - 2. generate the CA Key Pair in a physically secured environment as described in this CP/CPS; - 3. generate the CA Key Pair using personnel in Trusted Roles under the principles of multiple person control and split knowledge; - 4. generate the CA Key Pair within cryptographic modules meeting the applicable technical and business requirements as disclosed in this CP/CPS; - 5. log its CA Key Pair generation activities; and - maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.